How to Set Up Home Assistant Supervised on a Synology NAS

 13. Home Assistant (with the supervisor installed) will now be set up and configured!
 Modify it however you’d like!

-This tutorial looked at how to set up Home Assistant Supervised on a Synology NAS.
-The options for installing Home Assistant Supervised are minimal due to how Synology manages its permission n in DSM 7, but this is a quick way of ensuring that it will run properly and work as expected.
+The options for installing Home Assistant using the Supervised version are minimal due to how Synology manages its permissions in DSM 7, but this is a quick way of ensuring that it will run properly and work as expected.